5G-MAG/Tech/pages/Network_APIs/CAMARA_QualityonDemand.md

 </figure>

 ### Step 0: Pre-conditions
+* The API invoker needs to have signed up with the API provider.
 * qosProfiles have already been defined and made available by the network operator.
 * Names of such qosProfiles have been disclosed to the user so they can be used when invoking APIs.